edgedb/edgedb-elixir/pages/usage.md

   The exception is when you want to [define custom codecs](pages/custom-codecs.md).

 `EdgeDB` provides several functions for querying data from the database, which are named in `EdgeDB.query*/4` format.
-  Transactions are supported with `EdgeDB.transaction/3` function and subtransactions (including nested ones) with `EdgeDB.subtransaction/2` function.
+  Transactions are supported with `EdgeDB.transaction/3` function.

 ## Establishing a connection